 While we can’t control outdoor pollution completely, the air inside your home is one area where you can make a difference.
 Research shows that long-term exposure to pollutants like PM2.5, VOCs, and chemical byproducts can contribute to breast cancer risk.
 By improving indoor air quality, you’re giving your body a fighting chance against these invisible stressors.

 Austin Air Purifiers are designed to remove allergens, chemicals, and fine particles from the air you breathe every day.
-Equipped with medical-grade HEPA and activated carbon filters, they can capture both particulate matter and chemical pollutants that often linger indoors—including those released during cooking, cleaning, or from outdoor infiltration.
+Equipped with medical-grade Certified HEPA Material and activated carbon filters, they can capture both particulate matter and chemical pollutants that often linger indoors—including those released during cooking, cleaning, or from outdoor infiltration.
 For families, seniors, and anyone particularly vulnerable, this can be an important layer of protection.

 Investing in cleaner air is more than a comfort measure; it’s a proactive step toward reducing exposure to harmful pollutants that may influence breast cancer risk and overall health.
 Even small changes in your home environment—combined with healthy lifestyle habits—can help you breathe easier and support long-term well-being.